JiayuLiu666/Uni3DAD/README.md

 ```
 train_dist.py
 ```
-to train your own GAN model for each category.
+to train your own GAN models for each category.
 We also provide the pre-trained models:
 ## Run the code